'Gone': MLB umpire Tripp Gibson home in tornado-hit Mayfield

 Many current MLB umpires have Kentucky roots, including Sam Holbrook, Greg Gibson, Larry Vanover, Jerry Layne and Paul Nauert.

-Umps Care Charities, formed by MLB umpires, is setting up a fund to help those affected in the area, Gibson said.
+Umps Care Charities, formed by MLB umpires, has set up a fund to help those affected in the area.
 Several other organizations are aiding in the efforts, and monetary donations for the Mayfield Graves County Tornado Relief Fund are being collected by Independence Bank in Fancy Farm, Kentucky.

 After Tripp Gibson landed in Nashville, he met up with fellow umpire D.J.
 Reyburn for the drive to Mayfield, stopping along the way at a Lowe’s to pick up supplies.